sjspielman/phyphy/rawdocs/index.rst

 `phyphy <http://github.com/sjspielman/phyphy>`_ is a **P**\ ython package for facilitating  **HyPhy** `(http://hyphy.org/) <http://hyphy.org/>`_ analysis execution and parsing. ``phyphy`` is compatible with **HyPhy version >= 2.3.7**.

+The current version is **0.4.2**.
+Please ensure you are using the most up-to-date version.

 Overview
 -----------